Phone-GWP-group

 It doesn't matter how cheap or expensive your packaging is - if it doesn't protect your items in transit, you will always suffer high costs / return rates

-Whilst this may add cost to your packaging initially, the savings made through reducing or eliminating damaged products will usually far outweigh the small increase in your unit cost.
+Whilst this may add to your packaging costs initially, the savings from reducing or eliminating damaged products will usually far outweigh the slight increase in your unit cost.

-The added benefit is that you will also see an increase in customer satisfaction, which can help with brand perception, repeat sales and lifetime value.
+The added benefit is that you will also see an increase in customer satisfaction, which can improve brand perception, drive repeat sales, and increase lifetime value.

-Whilst this is – on the face of it – as simple as changing box styles, it takes an experienced designer to be able to produce an easy assemble (e.g. crash lock) design that will also be tailored to specific requirements of your product and transit methods.
+Whilst this is, on the face of it, as simple as changing box styles, it takes an experienced designer to produce an easy-to-assemble (e.g., crash lock) design that is also tailored to the specific requirements of your product and transit methods.

-Once this has been achieved, however, you will begin to see increased productivity through more boxes being assembled, packed and shipped in the same amount of time.
+Once this has been achieved, however, you will begin to see increased productivity as more boxes are assembled, packed, and shipped in the same amount of time.

-This then sees a drop in labour costs (or allows you to give loyal staff a pay increase) which can benefit your overall operations.
+This then leads to a drop in labour costs (or allows you to give loyal staff a pay increase), which can benefit your overall operations.

-Also referred to as consolidation, this involves looking at your entire packaging inventory, analyses the sizes used, and attempts to combine as many cartons as possible to give a more streamlined inventory.
+The final added-value service a packaging designer could offer you is “rationalisation”.
+Also referred to as consolidation, this involves reviewing your entire packaging inventory, analysing the sizes used, and combining as many cartons as possible to create a more streamlined inventory.

-This basically means you are taking advantage of economies of scale, and allowing for much more efficient manufacture.
-It minimises machine setup time and costs, the amount of tools required and, also allows for the material to be purchased in higher volumes (again impacting cost)
+This basically means you are taking advantage of economies of scale, enabling much more efficient manufacturing.
+It minimises setup time and costs, reduces the number of tools required, and allows the material to be purchased in higher volumes (again impacting cost).

 Packaging rationalisation